UPDATE: Abusive Former BF From Lodi Charged With Murdering Leonia Woman In Her Home

 Charged with murder is Arnone's former live-in boyfriend, Andre J. Daniels, a 39-year-old Englewood native most recently of Lodi and a violent career criminal with whom she had a 13-year-old daughter.

-Leonia police found Arnone's body in her Grand Avenue garden apartment after getting a 911 call around 10 a.m.
-Saturday, March 26, Bergen County Prosecutor Mark Musella said.
+Responding officers found Arnone "face down in a pool of blood at the top of the stairs," a criminal complaint on file in Superior Court in Hackensack says.
+"A knife was located near her head."

-Arnone, who'd attended Palisades Park Junior-Senior High School decades ago, had been stabbed once, the prosecutor said.
+She'd been stabbed with a knife in the head and neck, the complaint says.

-Paramedics pronounced her dead at the scene less than a half-hour later.
+Arnone, who'd attended Palisades Park Junior-Senior High School decades ago, was pronounced dead at the scene by paramedics at 10:23 a.m.

 She was killed sometime between Friday night and Saturday morning, said her father, Peter Arnone Jr.